MeditoolsBV/vscode-strict-null-check-migration-tools/README.md

 **index.js**

 The main script prints of list of files that are eligible for strict null checks.
-This includes all files that only import files thare are already strict null checked.
+This includes all files that only import files that are already strict null checked.

 ```bash
 $ node index.js /path/to/vscode